The way we recruit police officers has changed

 This is a great opportunity for those who have not studied at a degree level to be entered onto a three-year degree apprenticeship which involves a combination of in class learning and on the job experience.
 A modern degree-based education is no longer purely academic, there is now a strong emphasis on the development and application of professional practice in the workplace which this route provides.

 The tuition fees for the degree will be covered by the force, you will also receive a salary of £19,500 upon joining, increasing to £24,780 after your first 12 months.
 Essentially you will earn while you learn and by the end of your probationary period you would have achieved a degree whilst also being paid a competitive salary.
 We welcome applications from all backgrounds and this opportunity is open to all who do not have a degree.

-For candidates that don't have A levels at these grades, but have two years’ relevant experience in the following areas, we will ask you to complete an online assessment and have a further discussion with you.
+For candidates that don't have A levels or equivalent at the grades mentioned above, but have between 32 and 63 UCAS points and with two years relevant experience in the following areas (or four years in the armed forces), we will ask you to complete an online assessment and have a further discussion with you.

 If you are interested in finding out more information regarding adult education please visit improve your English, maths and IT skills - GOV.UK